 If you are already registered to vote in Escambia County, you can simply request a Vote by Mail ballot by contacting our office.
 Florida law allows a voter to request absentee ballots through the next regularly scheduled general election.

-A new feature available to UOCAVA voters registered in Escambia County is our online ballot delivery system, which allows you to access and complete your ballot online.
-You must still print the completed ballot and return it by mail (or fax if you are overseas), as online or e-mail return of your voted ballot is not yet permitted in Florida.
-To take advantage of this new system or to learn more about it, click here.
+UOCAVA voters registered in Escambia County may also utilize our online ballot delivery system, which allows you to access and mark your ballot online.
+You must still print the completed ballot and return it by mail (or fax if you are overseas), as online or e-mail return of your voted ballot is not permitted in Florida.

 If you are an overseas voter, you also have the option of returning your ballot by fax.
 By law, we cannot accept voted ballots returned by e-mail.
 Carefully follow the instructions sent to you with your ballot to ensure that it is counted.
 It is very important that you sign and date the absentee ballot envelope to ensure that your ballot is counted.